titom73/sonic-l2ls-evpn-containerlab/README.md

 Here there are 2 options:

-1 - (not used in ths repository) Simply load the docker-sonic-vs into docker, the drawback is that the end result is not going to be similar to a SONiC router where processes like shmp, swss, bgp etc are running in separate containers
+1 - (not used in this repository) Simply load the docker-sonic-vs into docker, the drawback is that the end result is not going to be very similar to a SONiC router where processes like shmp, swss, bgp etc are running in separate containers

 ```bash
 $ docker load < docker-sonic-vs